itssaqlain06/Dev-MVC/README.md

 ## Why Use dev-mvc?

-- **Boost Productivity:** Spend less time setting up directories and files and more time coding.
+* **Boost Productivity:** Spend less time on tedious directory and file creation, more time on coding.
-- **Consistency:** Maintain a standardized backend structure for better scalability and readability.
+* **Maintain Consistency:** Enforce a standardized backend structure for improved scalability and readability.
-- **Ideal for Beginners and Teams:** Simplifies the process of starting Node.js backend projects.
+* **Ideal for Beginners and Teams:** Simplify the process of starting Node.js backend projects.

 ---

 ## Key Features

-### 🚀 **Automatic Folder Setup**
+### 🚀 **Effortless MVC Folder Creation**

-Quickly generates essential backend directories such as:
+Automatically generate essential backend directories like:

 - **Controllers**
 - **Models**